Suggested links

 Jessica Miller is the Editorial Director of Addiction Help.
 Jessica graduated from the University of South Florida (USF) with an English degree and combines her writing expertise and passion for helping others to deliver reliable information to those impacted by addiction.
 Informed by her personal journey to recovery and support of loved ones in sobriety, Jessica's empathetic and authentic approach resonates deeply with the Addiction Help community.

-2. Centers for Disease Control and Prevention.
-(2022, August 9).
-Data and Statistics About ADHD.
-Centers for Disease Control and Prevention.
-Retrieved December 13, 2022, from https://www.cdc.gov/ncbddd/adhd/data.html
+1. Centers for Disease Control and Prevention.
+(2023, October 16).
+Data and Statistics About Adhd.
+Centers for Disease Control and Prevention. https://www.cdc.gov/ncbddd/adhd/data.html

 Sign Up For Our Newsletter